virasak/angular-elm/README.md

     this.severity = 0

-Whenever that value changes on your AngularJS controller, if your Elm module is [subscribing](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) to that port, then your Elm application will update itself with that information.
+The `ng-elm` directive watches that `severity` property on your AngularJS controller.
+When `severity` changes, if your Elm module is [subscribing](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) to that port, then it will update with that information.

 ##### Elm to JS